 Ouch.
 That was ugly.
 I think we were all braced for an up and down season with inconsistencies, poor performances and plays that make you scratch your head, but needing a late three to top Concordia by one in an exhibition game?
 I don't think anyone expected that.
-UCLA has a lot to fix, from the coaches on down to the players and getting Michael Roll, Jerime Andersen andwon't be enough, although it will most definitely help.
+UCLA has a lot to fix, from the coaches on down to the players and getting Michael Roll, Jerime Andersen and Brendan Lane won't be enough, although it will most definitely help.

 James Keefe- In my opinion, Keefe was the Bruins' best player on the night.
 He knocked down a couple threes, was sound on his rotations and was strong on the boards, not just getting rebounds himself, but also boxing people out so teammates could rebound.
 This senior came to play and while he wasn't spectacular, he was solid all the way around and was a stabilizing force on a team that clearly lacked stability.
 It was nice to see one guy out there that you knew what you were going to get from him and it was clear from the opening tip who the senior on the court was.

 Drew Gordon- He led UCLA in scoring with 17 on 8-11 shooting and was also the Bruins' top rebounder with 11.
 Gordon showed a much improved outside shot and feel for the game, jumping some passing lanes and even delivering some outstanding passes.
 He was very active and was able to get a tip to some rebounds, keeping them alive for others.
 While Gordon still have moments where he is out of control, I think that he was better than he was last season.
 He will always be a bit out of control, but that is okay because it will play him into as many plays as it plays him out of.